 Emergency Financial Assistance

-The Office of Veterans Affairs provides emergency financial assistance to veterans and their dependents by providing a one-time payment.
+Vermont state Veterans Affairs provides emergency financial assistance to veterans and their dependents by providing a one-time payment.
 Applications are processed over the phone or in person.
 Applicants will need to provide detailed information on their income and expenses to apply.

 Property Tax Reduction